 Diet: Reduce the intake of red meat, excess alcohol, and caffeinated drinks, because they increase the estrogen level in your body.
 Consume lots of green vegetables, dairy products such as milk, cheese, and green tea regularly.
 Eat foods rich in vitamin D and get adequate exposure to sunlight.

 Are you suffering from irregular periods, heavy menstrual bleed, or pelvic discomfort?
-For any questions, information or guidance related to endometriosis, consult our specialty-trained, skilled gynecologists at Marina Del Rey Hospital.
+For any questions, information, or guidance related to endometriosis, consult our specialty-trained, skilled gynecologists at Cedars-Sinai Marina del Rey Hospital.